gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 accessed, but in our experience, these controls are for the most part extremely deficient, and unreliable.

-Necessary web usage for school should be done on a computer, ideally in a public place, with a filter that blocks every website except those you have explicitly safe-listed.
+Accessing necessary websites for school should be done on a computer, ideally in a public place, with a filter that blocks every site except those you have explicitly safe-listed.

 {% /callout %}